 LV21

-LV21 was established in 2009 by British and Finnish creative practitioners Gary Weston and Päivi Seppälä, with extensive experience of producing large-scale artistic programmes in the past 20+ years.
+LV21 was established in 2009 by British and Finnish creative practitioners Gary Weston and Päivi Seppälä.

 Built in 1963, the operational 'flagship' Light Vessel 21 is a unique 40 metre steel-hulled historic lightship, the last of the renowned Philip & Son's ships to be commissioned by Trinity House.
-LV21 saw most of her service off the Kent coast on the Varne, East Goodwin and Channel stations.
-She was retired from service in 2008 and since 2009 has been undergoing a transformation into a floating cultural facility and become a Cultural Beacon, shining a light on arts and culture in north Kent.
+LV21 saw most of her service on the Kent coast on the Varne, East Goodwin and Channel stations.
+She was decommissioned in 2008 and since then has undergone an extensive transformation into a floating cultural facility – a Cultural Beacon, shining a light on arts and culture in north Kent.
+She is currently moored on the River Medway at Anchor Wharf in the heart of the Historic Dockyard Chatham.

-They conjure into existence thought provoking, unforgettable productions and participation projects dealing with contemporary narratives, aimed at awakening empathy and ethical consciousness in wide range of audiences.
+Scarabeus conjure into existence thought provoking, unforgettable productions and participation projects dealing with contemporary narratives, aimed at awakening empathy and ethical consciousness in a wide range of audiences.

 Estuary Festival is supported by